 When you become pregnant, your health care provider gave you an estimated due date.
 This is the date your baby is expected to be full-term (40 weeks).
 Your due date is based on:

 Each labor experience is different and labor can start many different ways.
-It may start with your water breaking.
-Or, you may have a daylong backache that turns into contractions.

 The chart below explains some of the signs of early labor.

 Vague, nagging backache causing restlessness and a need to keep changing positions.

 This is different from the backache of pregnancy; contractions may be the cause.

 Several soft bowel movements, sometimes with a 'sick' feeling in your stomach.

 This is probably from an increase of hormones called prostaglandins, which soften the cervix.

 Cramps that feel like menstrual cramps; the discomfort may go into the thighs.